abhishekchak52/ML_qubit_design/README.md

 - *ml_hyperparameter_search_analysis*: provides plots to visualize the hyperparameter search, so the user can easily see the best values

-## Reccomended optimization strategy:
-In the *parameters.py* file start off with KERAS_TUNER=True, and after doing an automated hyperparameter search, grab the best hyperparameter values and update the *parameters.py* file.
-Then rerun with KERAS_TUNER=False to see how the model learns over epoch number.

 ## Completed
 - Three models have been trained with optimized hyperparameters from keras-tuner, each model predicting Qiskit metal parameters for various parts of a transmon cross chip/resonator design